curieo-org/data-digger/README.md

 ## ChEMBL Usage
 1. Go to the `chembl` directory using `cd chembl`.
 2. Make the `run.sh` file executable using `chmod +x run.sh`.
-3. Install the required python packages using `pip install -r requirements.txt`.
-4. Run the `run.sh` file using `./run.sh`.
+3. Run the `run.sh` file using `./run.sh`.
-5. After the process is complete, the nebula graph database will be deployed using Docker.
+4. After the process is complete, the nebula graph database will be deployed using Docker.
 You can access the database using the following credentials
     - Username: `root`
     - Password: `nebula`
     - Host: `localhost` (if you are running the Docker container locally)